 Over the next few days, a process of acceptance started taking hold.
 I was given a date for my operation: June 17, 2013, just 13 days after my meeting with Greenfield.
 I remember wishing that it could be sooner.
 I was afraid, but I also wanted it to be over with.
 Some of my emails to friends and family during this wait conveyed confusion, some conveyed hope, and others, despair.
 I was dealing with what felt like an impossible situation.

 Three days before my surgery, in the early morning hours, before daybreak, I awoke from a dream.
 I described it to a friend in an email shortly afterward.
-My fear was gone and I felt life flooding through my veins for the first time in so long.
-I had forgotten what it was like to have a future, and tonight, I felt normal again, and God, if it was not the sweetest feeling in so, so long.
 “My fear was gone,” I said to him, “and I felt life flooding through my veins for the first time in so long.
 I had forgotten what it was like to have a future, and tonight, I felt normal again, and God, if it was not the sweetest feeling in so, so long.”
 Though I no longer remember the substance of that dream, I remember the feeling very well.
 It was grace.
 It was grace that came over me, and it carried me through that weekend, and into the Monday morning of surgery.